tytydraco/yessleep/out/Tango_with_La_Strega_part_2.md

 &#x200B;

-Inside the tent, there was an improvised stage, not like in circuses, but smaller, it had some stand in semicircle, a small stage, draped behind in dark velvet.
+Inside the tent, there was a stage, not like in circuses, but smaller, it had some stand in semicircle, a small stage, draped behind in dark velvet.
 There were some lights on, but the place still felt dark, like something lurking.
-In the audience there were, mostly, middle class people, but also poorer looking people.
+In the audience there were, mostly, middle class people, but also poor looking people.
 Suddenly, the lights went out and the place was engulfed in almost complete darkness.
-Something was heard towards the stage, then the lights went on again.
+Something was heard towards the stage, then the lights went on.

 &#x200B;